 - Exploit knowledge of what is shared data and what is not.

-Accesses to shared data have to be synchronized - Identify a priori known characteristic access pattern.

-Classify data items accordingly and adapt consistency overhead.
+Only accesses to shared data have to be synchronized - Identify a priori known characteristic access pattern.
+Classify data items accordingly and adapt consistency overhead. - Encapsulate multiple operations on shared data.

+Release consistency